Investing in the rail network: Authorising vehicles and infrastructure (Interoperability)

 All new, upgraded or renewed infrastructure or rolling stock must:

-• Be authorised by ORR before it can be placed in service.
-We call this 'authorisation to place into service' or 'interoperability authorisation'; and
+• be authorised by us before it can be put into use.
+We call this 'authorisation to place into service' or 'interoperability authorisation'

 More detailed information about our approach to interoperability authorisations is available.